palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 Connect to a Ganglion BLE device with only a local name.

 **PORT_NAME**

-Description: The local string name of a Ganglion peripheral to connect to.
+The local string name of a Ganglion peripheral to connect to.

 Availability: as of `v1.0.0`

 Response: on success
 `c,200,;\n`

 Response: on failure unable to connect
 `c,402,string error message,;\n`

 Response: on failure to connect because already connected to another device `c,408,;\n`

 Response: on failure unable to stop scan before verification for connect or unable to stop the verification scan.
 `c,411.string error message,;\n`

 Response: on failure unable to start verification scan before connect `c,412,string error message,;\n`

-Response: on failure unable to verify, aka scan adn find the requested BLE peripheral with local name matching the requested supplied `PORT_NAME` withing 5 seconds.
+Response: on failure unable to verify, aka scan and find the requested BLE peripheral with local name matching the requested supplied `PORT_NAME` within 5 seconds.
 `c,413,;\n`

 ### Disconnect